All Products

 None

-The last message.
+The last message

-Import it using "from dashscope.audio.tts_v2 import *".
+You can import it using from dashscope.audio.tts_v2 import *.

-Click to view an example
+Click to view a sample

 class Callback(ResultCallback):